Policy Regarding Leaves of Absence for Faculty with Grants and Fellowships

-• Faculty must hold tenured, tenure line assigned or tenure eligible appointments.
+Faculty must hold tenured or tenure-eligible appointments.
 Faculty holding appointment in the Professor of Professional Practice series are also eligible.

 A faculty member who receives a salary supplement is obligated, as with sabbatical leaves, to file a report upon return to the College, to the Provost and Dean of Faculty summarizing their leave.

 Faculty in their terminal year of employment at the College are not eligible; all faculty must return to the College for at least one year following a College salary supplemented leave of this kind.

 This policy pertains to grants that are received once per three year cycle.
 More frequent applications for institutional top-off will be reviewed by the Provost in consultation with the department chair.

 Approved by Department Chairs and Program Directors in Fall 2013